 - Students may use the Center as a study area and may refer to the texts located there: dictionaries, thesauri, atlas, grammar and research handbooks, Oxford English Dictionary, and numerous anthologies of classic and contemporary writing.

 - Students may use the Center's computers for academic purposes: to browse the Internet, check email, and write essays.
 In addition, if students purchase a print card, they may use the Center's printer.

-To use the services and resources offered by the Writing Center, students must be enrolled in a Writing Conference course (WR 181, WR 182, WR 380, and WR 382).
-The Writing Conference course is a .5 unit, credit/no credit course, and is a corequisite for WR 1, WR 1H, WR 2, WR 2H, WR 301, WR 302, or WR 399.
-For details, please visit WR 181 & WR 182 or WR 380 & WR 382.
+To use the services and resources offered by the Writing Center, students must be enrolled in a Writing Conference course (WR 181, WR 182, WR 382, ESL 382, WR 375, and WR 385).
+The Writing Conference courses are credit/no credit, and are corequisites for Writing, Humanities, or Social Sciences courses.
+WR 375 is a stand-alone credit course for help with applications.
+For details, please visit the options on the left-hand menu of this page.

 Once enrolled in a Writing Conference course, students may meet with English instructors at any time during the Center’s open hours.
 Writing instructors do not meet with students who are not enrolled in a Writing Conference course.